taylor009/Meteor-AngularJs-simple-todos/README.md

 Running Unit test with Meteor and Chai:

-1. meteor test --driver-package practicalmeteor:mocha (if project is already running at the same time begin test with --port ####)
+1. meteor test --driver-package practicalmeteor:mocha (if project is already running at the same time begin test with --port number)